Alpine offers you free delivery direct to your site (conditions apply). All

 There’s nothing worse than having to store your equipment inside a bird haven.
 The Alpine steel rafter is a fully enclosed RHS, and the purlins bolt between the rafters so there is nowhere for birds to perch in the roof space.

-This can be found at the bottom of your quote; If it is an 'estimate', give your sales contact a call to see if he can lock the price in for you.
+This can be found at the bottom of your quote; If it is an 'estimate', give your sales contact a call to see if they can lock the price in for you.
 If in doubt, feel free to ask the team for assistance.

 No, generally we only require a deposit to help us get the plans underway.
 Your payment terms will be stated on your agreement once you have ordered your shed.
 If in doubt or you need special terms, please talk to your salesman.